Ramachandran-007/windows_activation/README.md

 6.  **Error Handling:** It handles cases where the server is busy or the Windows version is not supported.
 7.  **Cleanup:** It clears any previous KMS settings and keys.

-**Usage:**

-1. Save the script as a `.bat` file (e.g., `activate.bat`).
-2. Run the script as administrator.
-3. Follow the on-screen instructions.

-# My Script Repository

-This repository contains a script that needs to be run as an administrator to work properly on Windows.

 ## Instructions to run the script as an Administrator

 1. **Download the script file**: